Guide

 6. AMPECO supports the following payment terminal integrations

-Payter: A leading provider of payment terminal solutions, their payment terminals include compact and versatile devices that offer secure and fast transactions, supporting a wide range of payment methods, such as contactless cards, mobile wallets, and QR code payments.
+Payter: A leading provider of payment terminal solutions, offering compact, versatile devices that enable secure, fast transactions and support a wide range of payment methods, including contactless cards, mobile wallets, and QR code payments.

 Worldline: A global leader in digital payment and transaction services with a strong presence in Europe.
 Worldline offers comprehensive solutions and technologies to enable secure and seamless digital payments, and its portfolio includes payment terminals and online payment solutions.